How to Use GelatoLator

-GelatoLator tracks the key metrics that determine whether your gelato will freeze, scoop, and taste the way you want.
+GelatoLator tracks the key metrics that determine whether your gelato or sorbet will freeze, scoop, and taste the way you want.
 This page explains what each metric means, why it matters, and how the balance panel helps you dial in the perfect recipe.

 The Metrics That Matter